gpanciera/museum-collection-browser/README.md

 # Museum Collection Interface

-App to search and explore details for items from The Cleveland Museum of Art's Collection.
-Live demo here: http://museum-collection-browser.herokuapp.com/
+App to search and explore details from The Cleveland Museum of Art's public API.
+Live demo here: http://museum-collection-browser.herokuapp.com/.
+All image-sizing and layout within the details modal are calculated on the fly in javascript to best fit the current viewport size (no external libraries involved).
+It currently works great for desktop and tablet sizing, but needs more work for mobile...

 ### Installing